Author: Xan Marshland, FOW

 Alternatively, if you’re more about big objectives and bagging technical ascents late into the season, the versatility of the Camber version is going to support those types of missions, as a cambered ski is going to be a good match for the firmer or more variable conditions where edge hold reigns supreme.

 After about 5,000 vertical feet of skinning and bootpacking, we worked our way into a ~50° couloir in California’s Eastern Sierra.
 We skied a bit of firmer snow until we got into the couloir, which was full of perfect Spring corn.
-For this terrain, the type of edge hold offered from a cambered ski was paramount.
+For this objective, the type of edge hold offered from a cambered ski was paramount.

 FOW: Arden Feldman // Photo: Xan Marshland